 Step 4: Drill hole in the front piece.

-We used a 6″ hole saw attachment to drill a 6″ hole through one of the A pieces.
+We used a hole saw attachment to drill a perfect hole through the front piece.
 Full disclosure: this is a beast of a process.
 I didn’t feel comfortable muscling this, and our drill couldn’t handle it anyways, so I phoned in my dad for some help.
 I then used 220-grit sandpaper to polish up any rough spots.

 I then laid this piece face down on my workspace, ran a thin line of wood glue along the edges, and set the box down on top of it.
 The side with the three pocket holes should be facing down; that’s how I attached the front.
 I attached with pocket hole screws.